|

 Resomation

-or Aquafication (bio-cremation
+or aquafication (bio-cremation

-20 times less carbon-footprint than regular
+less carbon-footprint than regular cremation.
+There

 Promession

-(freeze-dying) is also being developed,
+(freeze-drying) is also being developed,

 but not available in Canada to our knowledge